tunahanfaruk/Predicting-numbers-from-image/README.md

 # Predicting-numbers-from-image
-it predicting numbers from image
+This is a neural network that predicts which number it is from images